rkgIITBh/data-structures.github.io/HTML/introBtree.md

 - Each leaf node is at the same depth from the root.
 - A leaf node stores at most <i>M-1</i> and at least <i>M/2</i> elements in sorted order.

-The root is the only node that may be less than half full.
+The root is the only node in a B-Tree that may be less than half full.

 B-Trees do not require rebalancing operations like rotations.
-But they need nodes to split and merge when many insertions and deletions occur.
+But they need nodes to split and merge to handle dynamicity of key insertions and deletions.
 Insertions increase the number of stored elements and may require splits.
 Splits may propagate up to the root, causing the tree's height to increase.
 On the other hand, the merging of nodes occurs with deletions.
 It may cause the height of a B-Tree to decrease.
 The elements appear in sorted order at nodes.